ahembree/ansible-hms-docker/README.md

 By default, it will output these configs into `/opt/hms-docker/`

+## Using Cloudflare Tunnel

+1. You will need to first generate a token by following the steps [here](https://developers.cloudflare.com/cloudflare-one/connections/connect-apps/install-and-setup/tunnel-guide/remote/#1-create-a-tunnel)

+2. Once you've generated the token, update the variables `cloudflare_tunnel_enabled` to `yes` and `cloudflare_tunnel_token` to your token

+3. After the container has been started, you should now see an active Connector in your Cloudflare dashboard

+4. Follow [the steps here](https://developers.cloudflare.com/cloudflare-one/connections/connect-apps/install-and-setup/tunnel-guide/remote/#2-connect-an-application) to link containers to the tunnel, following the [table above](#connecting-the-containers) for the available container names and ports (use the container name as the "Service" name in the Cloudflare webgui, and append the port, e.g. `overseerr:5055`)

+### Important Notes

+The "public hostname" you use for the container does not matter as this traffic does *NOT pass through Traefik*.

+This also means that SSO using Authentik *will not work for any container configured to go through the Tunnel* due to the middleware being applied by Traefik.
+In order to use Authentik with a publicly accessible container, you will need to port-forward.

 ## Using Authentik

 In order to use Authentik, you must be using the [advanced configuration outlined above](#optional-settings-to-configure).